 Litigators often think of procedural rules as the rules that govern practice in various courts.
 In the area of U.S. federal civil procedure, legal researchers need to find and apply rules that govern the litigation of civil (meaning: non-criminal) cases in U.S. federal courts.

-The principal rules are the Federal Rules of Civil Procedure, which govern practice in the federal district courts.
+The principal rules are the Federal Rules of Civil Procedure.
+They govern practice in U.S. federal district courts.
 The federal district courts are the trial courts in the American federal judicial system.
-Almost all federal district courts have their own rules in addition to the Federal Rules of Civil Procedure.
-Thus, when litigating cases in the United States District Court for the Eastern District of New York, which includes Brooklyn, the attorney must comply with local court rules for the Eastern District as well as the Federal Rules of Civil Procedure.
+Almost all federal district courts have their own rules, in addition to the Federal Rules of Civil Procedure.
+Thus, when litigating cases in the U.S. District Court for the Eastern District of New York (which includes Brooklyn), an attorney must comply with local court rules of the Eastern District as well as the Federal Rules of Civil Procedure.
 Moreover, many judges have additional rules for practice in their court rooms.

 In addition to the Federal Rules of Civil Procedure, there are also rules for appellate practice in the U.S. federal circuit courts of appeal (the Federal Rules of Appellate Procedure) and rules for practice in the U.S. Supreme Court (the Rules of the Supreme Court of the United States).
 Federal circuit courts of appeal also have their own rules.
 Thus, an attorney who appeals a decision from the U.S. federal district court for the Southern (or Eastern) District of New York to the Second Circuit Court of Appeals must comply with the Second Circuit's court rules as well as the Federal Rules of Appellate Procedure.
 Federal specialty courts (such as bankruptcy courts) also have their own rules of procedure.